knative/docs/docs/eventing/brokers/create-broker.md

-# Creating a broker
+# Creating a Broker

 Once you have installed Knative Eventing and a Broker implementation, you can create an instance of a Broker.

 !!! note
     Knative Eventing provides by default the [MTChannelBasedBroker](./broker-types/channel-based-broker/README.md).
 Its default backing channel is the [`InMemoryChannel`](https://github.com/knative/eventing/blob/main/config/channels/in-memory-channel/README.md). `InMemoryChannel` should not be used in production.
-Other broker types and their configuration options can be found under [broker types](./broker-types/README.md).
+Other Broker types and their configuration options can be found under [Available Broker types](./broker-types/README.md).

-You can create a broker by using the `kn` CLI or by applying YAML files using `kubectl`.
+You can create a Broker by using the `kn` CLI or by applying YAML files using `kubectl`.

 === "kn"

-    1. You can create a broker by entering the following command:
+    1. You can create a Broker by entering the following command:

         ```bash
         kn broker create <broker-name> -n <namespace>
         ```

-        This will create a new Broker of your default broker class and default broker configuration (both defined in the `config-br-defaults` ConfigMap).
+        This will create a new Broker of your default Broker class and default Broker configuration (both defined in the `config-br-defaults` ConfigMap).

         !!! note
-            If you choose not to specify a namespace, the broker will be created in the current namespace.
+            If you choose not to specify a namespace, the Broker will be created in the current namespace.

         !!! note
-            If you have multiple Broker classes installed in your cluster, you can specify the broker class via the `--class` parameter, e.g.:
+            If you have multiple Broker classes installed in your cluster, you can specify the Broker class via the `--class` parameter, e.g.:

             ```bash
             kn broker create <broker-name> -n <namespace> --class MTChannelBasedBroker
             ```

-    1. Optional: Verify that the broker was created by listing existing brokers:
+    1. Optional: Verify that the Broker was created by listing existing Brokers:

         ```bash
         kn broker list
         ```

-    1. Optional: You can also verify the broker exists by describing the broker you have created:
+    1. Optional: You can also verify the Broker exists by describing the Broker you have created:

         ```bash
         kn broker describe <broker-name>